Leafwing-Studios/asm-docs/docs/signals/decisions.md

 # Key Uncertainties

 - how do we manage traffic jams?
-- how do we avoid constant intention shifting given the time delay of propagation?
 - does making fear a need create the appropriate behavior?
+- do we need to let wants overpower current intentions before items get picked up?
+This is slower and fussier, but might result in more responsiveness